promised-ai/redpoll-website/content/blog/gamma.md

 (cosmic rays) that are decidedly _not_ gamma rays, causing a noisy background of gamma ray-like events.
-Being able to automatically discriminate between real gamma shower events and _"hadronic showers"_ would be very useful, especially since hadronic showers much more commonly occur.
+Being able to automatically discriminate between real gamma shower events and _"hadronic showers"_ would be very useful, especially since hadronic showers are much more common to occur.

 ![Measurements of an incident gamma/hadron shower](/img/magic-experiment.png)

 Without going into much detail, these events light up "pixels" of a detector, forming an ellipse.
-These ellipses can be parametrized by characteristics such as _distance from the center of the camera_ (`fDist`), length (`fLength`) and width (`fWidth`) of the ellipse, and angle of its long axis (`fAlpha`).
+These ellipses can be parametrized by characteristics such as _distance from the center of the camera_ (`fDist`), length (`fLength`) and width (`fWidth`) of the ellipse's axes, and angle of its long axis (`fAlpha`).
 There are also metrics with respect to how bright the pixels are (`fSize`) and how concentrated that brightness is (`fConc`).
 You can find the dataset and the full definition of the features at the
 [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/MAGIC+Gamma+Telescope)